Blog topics

 Mr. F

-During this consultation some people like to take care of the Reservation Deposit.
+During this “Meet and Greet” some people like to take care of the Reservation Deposit.
 (The Reservation Deposit is 50% of the service fee which is due 48 hours prior to the first visit.
 The remaining 50% is due at the time of the first visit.)

-The consultation typically takes 45-60 minutes and can be scheduled at your convenience, including evenings or weekends.
+My Meet-n-Greets typically takes 45-60 minutes and can be scheduled at your convenience.
 My ideal is for us to meet at least a week before services are needed.
-This gives you time to be certain that you and your pets are comfortable with me – if not, you still have time to meet with other sitters.
+This gives you time to be certain that you and your cats are comfortable with me – if not, you still have time to meet with other sitters.

-At this meeting (or at another time at least a few days before I begin working with your pets), I’ll get a copy of the house key(s) and security system information.
+This first meeting is the best time to give me a copy of the house key(s) and security system information.
 When I make special trips to pickup or return keys, I charge a Key Pickup/Return fee.
 (Click here to view key-related policies.)
-Of course, if I will be visiting your pets while you are at home, I won’t need these things.

-During the initial consultation, let’s not force your pets to like me.
-Some pets are shy and don’t warm up to new people immediately.
-I think it’s best to allow everyone to have control over how quickly they bond with me.
+During the Meet-n-Greet, I prefer to let cats go at their own pace to in getting to know me.
+I think it’s best to allow shy cats to have control over how quickly they become friends with me.
 Some friendships simply don’t begin as like at first sight.
 Rather, with time and patience, trust can build and we can become friends.

-Some people whose pets take medication like me to practice giving medication while they are also present.
+Some people whose animals take medication like me to practice giving medication while they are also present.
 This isn’t required, but it is an option if you want to evaluate my ability to give medications.
-I would not be offended if someone decides to find a different sitter or to board their pets instead.
-Many medications simply cannot be skipped and I don’t want to take any chances, nor would I want someone to worry that their pets might be missing some medications.
+I would not be offended if someone decides to find a different sitter or to board their cats instead.
+Many medications simply cannot be skipped and I don’t want to take any chances, nor would I want someone to worry that their companions might be missing some medications.

-Another thing that people with special needs pets like to arrange are trial visits.
+Many people with special needs cats like to arrange trial visits.
 These aren’t necessary, but can be useful.
-These trial visits enable people to observe their pets responses to having me care for them before the pets are totally relying on me.
-Again, I would not be offended if someone decides to work with a different sitter or to board their pets instead.
-What’s most important is your confidence in me and your pets’ comfort with me.
+These trial visits enable people to observe their pets responses to having me care for them before their furry family members are totally relying on me.
+Again, I would not be offended if someone decides to work with a different sitter or to board their cats instead.
+What’s most important is your confidence in me and your cats’ comfort with me.

 Questions I will ask

-During our initial meeting, I will ask a lot of questions so I can be sure to provide the service you want and so that I come as close as possible to keeping the pets on their usual routines.
+During this first meeting, I will ask a lot of questions so I can be sure to provide the service you want and so that I come as close as possible to keeping your companions on their usual routines.
 Below are some of the questions I’ll ask.
 If you’d like to review the entire list of questions before we meet, let me know.

-• What is their breed?
-What does their fur look like (markings, length, etc)?
+• Do you know what breed they are?
 Are they spayed/neutered?
 Are they indoor only, outdoor only, or indoor & outdoor?
-Are they de-clawed?
+Are they declawed?
 Do they wear collars and tags?
 Are they microchipped?

 • Do they have (or have a history of) health issues (ex: vision loss, seizures, diabetes) or allergies?